-The Adams County Historical Society was founded in January of 1974, as a University of Wisconsin Extension project to organize local historical societies throughout the state in honor of the United States Bicentennial.
-We are an incorporated, nonprofit 501(c)(3) organization governed by a nine member board of directors elected for three year terms.
-Members of the board meet monthly.
-The public is welcome to attend, and occasionally we offer historical programs at the meetings.
+The Adams County Historical Society, an incorporated nonprofit 501(c)(3) organization, was founded in January of 1974, as a University of Wisconsin Extension project to organize local historical societies throughout the state in honor of the United States Bicentennial.

 The mission of the society has always been to collect, preserve and display the history of Adams County.
 Its early projects included establishment of a small museum at the county fairgrounds, publishing a photographic history of the county, preservation of the Lecy pioneer log cabin, and preservation of the Niebull one-room country school.
 The fairgrounds museum is now open once a year during the Adams County Fair in August.